 The Marion Buckelew Cullen Center, home of the Hillman Performance Hall, opened for classes on Tuesday, September 2, when served as the site for the Westminster Choir College 2014 Opening Convocation.
 A ribbon cutting for the new building is planned for October 22, and a community open house will be held Sunday, October 26 from 1 to 4 p.m.
 Watch the Westminster website for details about both events.

-The complex will be named the Marion Buckelew Cullen Center in honor of the philanthropist who made a $5 million bequest to Westminster Choir College.
-The new building will contain a 3,000-square-foot performance and rehearsal hall, which will be named the Hillman Performance Hall, in recognition of the Henry L. Hillman Foundation, which provided a $3 million grant to support the project.
-In addition to the performance/rehearsal hall, the Cullen Center will include a large lobby, a green room and three flexibly configured classrooms that will accommodate a wide range of academic and choral uses.
-It will be located beside The Playhouse, creating a new quadrangle and courtyard that will be a primary outdoor venue for Westminster student and alumni events.
+Honoring the philanthropist who made a $5 million bequest to Westminster Choir College, the new building contains a 3,000-square-foot performance and rehearsal hall, which will be named the Hillman Performance Hall, in recognition of the Henry L. Hillman Foundation, which provided a $3 million grant to support the project.
+In addition to the performance/rehearsal hall, the Cullen Center includes a large lobby, a green room and three flexibly configured classrooms that will accommodate a wide range of academic and choral uses.
+It is located beside The Playhouse, creating a new quadrangle and courtyard that will be a primary outdoor venue for Westminster student and alumni events.
 Its design was inspired by the Georgian style of the four original buildings surrounding the Morgan Quadrangle.

-Funding for the $8 million project has been provided by pledges, gifts and grants from various sources.
+Funding for the $8 million project was provided by pledges, gifts and grants from various sources.

 GIVE to The Playhouse Renovation